WybeNetwork/VistaPanel-Customizations/theme-switcher/readme.md

 # Theme Switcher
+> :warning: This documentation is for version 2 of Theme Switcher.
+If you are still using Theme switcher version 1, then refer to these [Docs](/readme_v1.md)

 ## What does it do?
 As the name suggests, it allows you to add no. of themes with an option for your user to switch between different vPanel themes.